major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-Information stored in one location is vulnerable to accidental or incidental deletion or alteration.

-Off-loading is a common process in information systems with limited audit storage capacity.
+Information stored in one location is vulnerable to accidental or incidental deletion or alteration.\n\nOff-loading is a common process in information systems with limited audit storage capacity.\n\nSatisfies: SRG-OS-000342-GPOS-00133, SRG-OS-000479-GPOS-00224

-Satisfies: SRG-OS-000342-GPOS-00133, SRG-OS-000479-GPOS-00224

 Check
 ~~~~~